The title may be a bit deceiving… you may be reading this so far and thinking, “they must have their homeschool all together!”

 There are no honors or awards for homeschool moms.
 No one is etching your name on a trophy.

-The ultimate satisfaction for a “successful and thriving” homeschool is seeing your children walk in the LORD, step out in their field of interest, and be productive members of society!
+The ultimate satisfaction for a “successful and thriving” homeschool is seeing your children walk in the LORD.
+Then the next would be watching them step out in their field of interest, and be productive members of society!